leandroaroberto/airbnb-next/README.md

 # Airbnb Next

-This is a Airbnb clone using React with nextjs 13, tailwindcss and prisma.
+This is an Airbnb clone project using React with nextjs 13, tailwindcss and prisma.
 The aim of this repo is only for learning purposes.

 Based on Youtube Tutorial: https://www.youtube.com/watch?v=c_-b_isI4vg&t=1458s